symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

 After the launch, **all accounts that held at least 2 XEM at the snapshot can still reclaim an equal amount of XYM**, to be transferred to a |codename| account.

-This process is called the **Opt-in**, and will be **open for 6 years after the launch**.
+This process is called the **opt-in**, and will be **open for 6 years after the launch**.

-This guide explains how to participate in the Opt-in.
+This guide explains how to participate in the opt-in.

 *****
 Guide